jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

   - Revert include/linux/fs.h changes (maybe we can exclude this file in the cocci script)
   - arch/s390 iterates through some array of debugfs dentries <https://github.com/jdreaver/linux/blob/05dbaf8dd8bf537d4b4eb3115ab42a5fb40ff1f5/arch/s390/kernel/debug.c#L671>

-- Get feedback on approach
-- If we eventually want to use `kernfs`, we need to consider `file_operations` as well.
-That would be a super hard thing to migrate across all of the kernel.
-  - Maybe not actually.
-There are lots of helper macros being used by debugfs users that will make this easier.

 Final checks:
 - Compile with debugfs disabled in kernel